tw: dissociation, grief, implied transphobia, abuse/death briefly discussed, self-destructive flirting

 “Aw, fuck.”
 Will rubbed the bridge of her nose.
 “Yes.
 Yes, it was,” she groaned.
-“Which means you know my deadname.”
+“Which means you know my deadname from the papers.”

 “Good.
-It was an awful name and no child should ever have been saddled with it.”
+It was an awful name and no child should ever have been saddled with it, trans or not.”
 She sighed again, bonking her head gently against one of the mop handles.
 “I keep forgetting it was all over the papers.
 Joys of being a public figure.”

 “That was you?”